yob/pgredis/README.md

 * avoid any support for redis clustering features.
 There's no need to cluster when you can have multiple instances accessing a shared database

+* Minimise (avoid completely, if possible) DB writes on any read command (GET, MGET, LRANGE, etc).
+Keep reads as fast as possible, and pay the IO price on writes (which are hopefully less frequent!).
+An example: expired keys remain in the database, are ignored by read commands, and are only removed when a write command notices them.

 ## Development

 There's not much here yet.
 To play along, install docker and start the server